VarshaAjith1110/Implementation-of-CNN/README.md

 To Develop a convolutional deep neural network for digit classification.

 ## Problem Statement and Dataset
+The goal of this project is to develop a Convolutional Neural Network (CNN) to classify handwritten digits using the MNIST dataset.
+Handwritten digit classification is a fundamental task in image processing and machine learning, with various applications such as postal code recognition, bank check processing, and optical character recognition systems.

+The MNIST dataset consists of 28x28 grayscale images of handwritten digits (0-9), totaling 60,000 training images and 10,000 test images.
+The challenge is to train a deep learning model that accurately classifies the images into the corresponding digits
 ## Neural Network Model

 Include the neural network model diagram.(http://alexlenail.me/NN-SVG/index.html)